 Here is a list of 10 pieces of great molecular biology software for PC users that I hope you will find useful.
-I am not a regular PC user myself so I have not tested all of these out so if any of these are no good, or if you have any favorites you’d like to add, please let me know or leave a comment.
+I am not a regular PC user myself so I have not tested all of these out so if any of these are no good, or if you have any favorites you’d like to add please let me know by leaving a comment below.
 If you are a Mac user, click here for the Mac list.

 1. Serial Cloner

 Serial Cloner is fantastic all-in-one workbench; import and manipulate sequences, construct plasmid and restriction site maps, determine %GC and fragment TM, extract and ligate fragments, perform virtual PCR… and lots more, all in one window using a very intuitive graphical interface.

 Artemis is a very user friendly DNA sequence viewer and annotation tool released by the Sanger center.
 It is the main tool used by the guys at the Sanger Centre for sequence annotation… and they do A LOT of sequence annotation

 This free molecular weight calculator from the NCRR allows easy calculation of molecular weights from formulae and amino acid sequences, and does some other pretty useful stuff too.

 A convenient sequence format converter application that can be used for… you’ve guessed it… converting sequences between formats.
 A free part of the commercial GeneStudio package.

 Geneious is a software package of genome & proteome research tools for protein, DNA or molecular visualization, literature searching and storage…and more.
 The Pro version does LOTS more.

 6. Foxit Reader